microsoft/cobalt/docs/3_NEW_TEMPLATE.md

     }
     ```

 1. Open the terraform.tfvars file and paste in the below lines of code.
 The `randomization_level` is a configurable variable used for preventing Azure resource name collisions.
-This is a custom implementation offered by Cobalt that is consumed by the commons.tf file:
+This is a custom implementation offered by Cobalt that is consumed by our commons.tf file:

     ```terraform.tfvars
-    resource_group_location = "eastus"
-    name                    = "az-hw-scratch"
+    resource_group_location = "eastus" // update this region to match your resource group region name                    = "az-hw-scratch"
     randomization_level     = 8
     ```